Longitudinal Outcomes Truncated by Death: Causal Estimands and Bayesian Estimators

-We developed Bayesian estimators that robustly estimate uncertainty, and compare their performance in a simulation study.
-The results confirm that the pairwise comparison estimand captures the trade-off between survival and longitudinal outcomes in settings with opposing treatment effects, whereas principal stratification and restricted mean survival time provide a more complete but inherently multidimensional characterization.
-We have pointed to the long-lasting role of prior as posterior uncertainty does not vanish asymptotically in this setting, highlighting the persistent influence of prior specifications, as discussed for principal stratification by Richardson et al.~\cite{richardsonTransparentParametrizationsModels2011}.
-Our implementation relies on relatively simple parametric models, which could be extended in future work.
-We illustrated the proposed methods using data from a randomized controlled trial in ALS, where longitudinal outcomes are truncated by death, thereby providing a concrete example of their practical application.
-Code for the proposed estimators is available at \url{https://github.com/JulietteOrtholand/TBDEstimates}, together with a simple example to facilitate their use.
+We compared the behavior of the treatment effect estimators in a simulation study using Bayesian estimators.
+Among composite estimands, the results confirm that the pairwise comparison estimand captures the trade-off between time-to-event and longitudinal outcomes when treatment affects both time-to-event and the longitudinal outcomes in opposite directions.
+We highlight that the median of the composite outcome can take infinite values, limiting its practicality.
+When associated with restricted mean survival time, survivor average causal effect provides a more complete but inherently multidimensional characterization.
+We have pointed to the persistent influence of prior specifications, as discussed for survivor average causal effect by Richardson et al.~\cite{richardsonTransparentParametrizationsModels2011}.

-Although our focus is on truncation by death as a specific intercurrent event, the underlying issues—particularly the need to define ordering and distance—also arise in other settings, such as treatment non-adherence, where the proposed framework may provide useful insights.

-In summary, we provide a comprehensive framework for analyzing longitudinal outcomes truncated by death.
-We recommend the joint use of the Stratified Average Causal Effect (SACE) and Restricted Mean Survival Time (RMST) to disentangle survival and longitudinal components and to reflect the inherently multifactorial nature of the problem.
-More broadly, this work aims to support more coherent and interpretable analyses of randomized controlled trials in ALS and other life-threatening diseases.